SFG20

 Planned maintenance helps maximise the uptime of assets and prevents significant, unforeseen repairs and breakdowns.
 These types of incidents cost more and are a headache for facility managers, as they can take longer to remedy whilst spare parts are being ordered and unforeseen works are scheduled into contractors’ already-full diaries.
 During this time, your facility will either have to close or operate at sub-optimal capacity.
 Planned preventative maintenance schedules can be used to define the maintenance plan for a building or estate.

-2) Increase safety:
+2) Increase safety

 Safety is a primary objective for all organisations, and maintenance is a vital aspect of establishing, maintaining and improving workplace safety.
 Planned maintenance schedules provide various benefits regarding safety, such as reducing malfunctions and deterioration of assets, protecting from health hazards, and avoiding liability lawsuits.